-8.20 Community Facilities
+8.208.19 Community Facilities

-8.20.1.
+8.20.1.8.19.1.
 The Parish survey and public consultation events have resulted in a number of clear concerns and requirements for the future needs of Charlton.
 These include:

-- 8.20.2.
-Whilst some of these issues are not land use planning related, they are community aspirations, where this is the case, such issues are highlighted separately in the community aspirations appendix A2. - 8.20.3.
-Charlton has slightly below the required amount of public open space however, the figure does not include the Charlton Sport and Leisure Centre formal recreation provision as it is an Andover-wide provision. - 8.20.4.
-Public open space based on a 2011 estimated population amounts to 5.45 hectares.
-Whilst Charlton has more than the required amount of parkland it is short of other types of open space including children's play space.
+- 8.20.2.8.19.2.
+Whilst some of these issues are not land use planning related, they are community aspirations, where this is the case, such issues are highlighted separately in the community aspirations appendix A2. - 8.20.3.8.19.3.
+Charlton has slightly below the required amount of public open space however, the figure does not include the Charlton Sport and Leisure Centre formal recreation provision as it is an Andover-wide provision. - 8.20.4.8.19.4.
+The Ppublic open space requirement based on a 2011 estimated population amounts to 5.45 hectares.
+Whilst Charlton has more than the required amount of parkland it is shorthas a defecit of other types of open space including children's play space.
 Charlton Sport and Leisure Centre and Foxcotte and Charlton Lakeside are significant provisions within the ward that serve a larger area.
 As such, the formal recreation provisions are included within provision for Andover as a whole rather than the ward of Charlton.